TheStudent00/GraphModel/Oracle(NAS)/Description.md

 Components:
 - **Factorized Feature Architecture:** Decoupling magnitude distributions (Splines), topological orientations (Fractal Permutations), and residual entropy (Noise).
+- **Spectral Prism (Channel Mixer):** A learnable mixing matrix at the input of the Core that allows the Module to define its own policy for combining co-located input fields (Channels).
 - **Parallel Q/K/V feature layers** for attention-based routing and transformation.
 - **Differentiable Gaussian Aperture** for smooth global-to-local evolution.
 - **Fractal Permutation Head:** Capabilities for stochastic upsampling and texture generation via learned jitter prediction.